 On February 6, 2020, the JPML centralized the federal ranitidine cases for discovery and pretrial purposes.
 The order transferred those cases to the U.S. District Court for the Southern District of Florida and assigned the MDL to Judge Robin L. Rosenberg:

 More than fifty defendants are currently involved in the Zantac MDL, including Boehringer Ingelheim, GlaxoSmithKline LLC, Pfizer Inc., Sanofi-Aventis, various Sanofi subsidiaries (including Sanofi US Services, Inc. and Chattem, Inc), and numerous generic ranitidine manufacturers as well as wholesalers, distributors, and retailers of Zantac and other ranitidine products.
-The MDL now includes more than 250 cases and continues to grow.
+Unsurprisingly, given the vast quantity of Zantac and other ranitidine products sold in the United States, the litigation grew rapidly.
+By June 2022, the MDL had grown to include more than 2,100 active cases, and well over 150,000 potential claimants had registered claims.